Ford to raise production as US auto sales start to recover

 DEARBORN, Mich.
 (AP) — Ford will increase production of six models this year, half of them electric, as the company and the auto industry start to rebound from sluggish U.S. sales in 2022.

-To help increase production, the company last year said it would add a third shift and 1,100 jobs at its full-size van plant in Claycomo, Missouri, near Kansas City, and another 3,200 jobs related to building the F-150 Lightning which is made in Dearborn, Michigan.
+To help increase production, Ford last year said it would add a third shift and 1,100 jobs at its full-size van plant in Claycomo, Missouri, near Kansas City, and another 3,200 jobs related to building the F-150 Lightning which is made in Dearborn, Michigan.

 For more than two years, U.S. auto sales have been depressed largely due to a shortage of computer chips during the coronavirus pandemic.
 But the chip shortage is easing and automakers like Ford are starting to increase production and build supplies on dealer lots.